jvlandingin/nika_commission_dashboard/docs/MULTI_CURRENCY_PAYMENTS.md

 - Each payment records:
   - Amount and currency (USD or PHP)
   - Payment date
-  - Payment method (Cash, Bank Transfer, PayPal, Wise, Crypto, Other)
+  - Payment method (Cash, Bank Transfer, PayPal, Gcash, Crypto, Other)
   - Exchange rate at time of payment
   - Optional notes